AlexsLemonade/refinebio-examples/differential-expression/README.md

 `--output`: name for the output file, the ".gct" suffix will be added if you do not add it yourself (*optional*).
 `--rewrite`: file of the same name as the output will be rewritten (*optional*).

+Note that if you don't specify an `--output` name, the script will use the original name of your file, but replace `.tsv` with `.gct`.

 ##### Examples of usage in command line:
  ```bash
 Rscript scripts/create_gct_file.R \